My Favorite Docker Setup for Django Development

 [http://localhost:8000] and see the “Welcome to Django” page.
 If you see an

 error, that’s alright, ‘cause we’re not done.
-Hit ctrl-c
+Hit ctrl-c to end the process

-to make sure it ended.
+(you may need to check docker ps to make sure it ended.
 If it didn’t, you can

-stop it with docker stop <container id>
+stop it with docker stop <container id>).

 docker-compose

-Most Django projects need more than just a wsgi
+Most Django projects need more than just a wsgi process.
+So let’s add a few

-and a database.
+extra bits like nginx and a database.
 We’ll configure all of this with a new

-.
+file, docker-compose.yml.
 Because this file is pretty long, I’m going to

 show and explain it section-by-section.